IP Fabric Overview

 The second stage is the deployment to the production / live environment.
 The staging environment’s sizing follows the suggestions mentioned above for a standard deployment.
 We don’t provide special staging builds.
 These are regular production builds, which are just deployed separately not to potentially disrupt the day-to-day use of IP Fabric within the organization.

 We suggest that you make staging as close as possible to the final production environment.
 The staging environment should discover the same devices as the production (e.g., there is only a limited value if the staging environment “sees” only 500 network devices, while the whole network consists of thousands of devices).
-On the other side, it is perfectly fine to provision the staging environment dynamically if your deployment environment allows it.
+On the other hand, it is perfectly fine to provision the staging environment dynamically if your deployment environment allows it.
 Also, a typical “acceptance test” on the staging environment lasts only a couple of days to verify overall functionality.